-- 1. We feel that there is no need to define a time-limit for DoT to take into its record the proposed spectrum trading.
-However, we would like recommend certain measures to further facilitate the trading process and provide some certainty and flexibility to the TSPs and the DoT as follows: - i.
-Any clarification/demand of dues should be raised by WPC/DoT within 30 days of receiving joint intimation filed by the licensees. - ii.
-Trading should be allowed to be made effective from a date even earlier than 45 Days from intimation in case all demands and clarifications are cleared to the satisfaction of WPC/DoT at an early date.
-Hence, the operators should be allowed to specify effective date of trading even prior to the 45 days from the date of intimation. - iii.
+We feel that present requirement of joint prior intimation by both the licensees at least 45 days before the proposed effective date of trading is sufficient & working fine and there is no need to define a time-limit for DoT to take into its record the proposed spectrum trading.
+However, to further facilitate the trading process and provide some certainty and flexibility to the TSPs and the DoT, we recommend the following:

+- i.
+Any clarification/domand of duos should be raised by WPC/DoT within 30 days of receiving joint intimation filed by the licensees. - ii.
+Trading should be allowed to be made effective from even an earlier date than 45 days of intimation in case all demands and clarifications are cleared to the satisfaction of WPC/DoT at an early date. - iii.
 In case final decision is not conveyed by WPC/DoT within the prescribed timeline, the Spectrum Trading proposal should be deemed as approved.